Matthew Stafford Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Matchup vs. Cincinnati

-- In one matchup against the Bengals, Stafford threw for 203 passing yards, 77.5 yards less than his over/under in Sunday's game.
+- Stafford threw for 203 passing yards in one matchup against the Bengals, 78.5 fewer yards his over/under in Sunday's game.

-- Stafford threw a touchdown pass in that outing against the Bengals.
+- Stafford threw a touchdown pass in that contest against the Bengals.

 - Note: Stafford's stats vs. Bengals date back to 2016.